6 Best Amsterdam Tours

 Streets of the Red Light District at night

 Opinions aside, a visit to Amsterdam's legendary Red Light District is a must-do and a safe experience.
-You can visit it on your own with the many tourists who stroll through its streets every day, or you can take this guided tour in English where an expert will explain the origins, functioning and points of interest of Amsterdam's oldest district, the Red Light District, in groups of 20 people maximum.
+You can visit it on your own with the many tourists who stroll through its streets every day, or you can take this guided tour in English where an expert will explain the origins, workings and points of interest of Amsterdam's oldest neighbourhood, the Red Light District, in groups of 20 people maximum.

-Not forgetting, of course, its famous shop windows bathed in neon and red lights, where prostitution has been practiced in a completely legal way since the first shop windows appeared in the area in the 17th century, making Amsterdam one of the thirteen Dutch cities with prostitution in shop windows, being legal in the Netherlands since 1911.
+Not forgetting, of course, its famous shop windows bathed in neon and red lights, where prostitution is practiced in a completely legal way since the first shop windows appeared in the area in the 17th century, making Amsterdam one of the thirteen Dutch cities with prostitution in shop windows, being legal in the Netherlands since 1911.

 Itinerary